TheClockTwister/Aeros/README.md

   - Supports multi-threading
 - Production-grade ASGI (async WSGI)
 - In-Python code API
+- Can be run in a separate thread
 - Easy Framework based on Flask/Quart

-## Why use Aeros over Flask and Quart?
+### Why use Aeros over Flask and Quart?
 While Flask is one of the most popular and frequently used frameworks, it doesn't come with a full WSGI server.
 Therefore, you will need an additional module like Waitress or Gunicorn.
 Quart shares the same features as Flask, but you can get more performance out